nshout/nshout/README.md

 [![Nshout's GitHub stats](https://github-readme-stats.vercel.app/api?username=nshout&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)
 ##

-## Life goals
-- One of my main life goals is to work at a place where I can unleash my Python potential
-- Another life goal is in the direction of cybersecurity
-- Hopefully I manage to achieve one of them

 ## How to contact me
 If you wan't to contact me, you can do so on Discord!
 (Nshout#0001)